dylan-lang/opendylan/documentation/hacker-guide/source/porting.rst

 .. warning:: We should improve this code within the C run-time.
    :class: alert alert-block alert-info

+Additionally, there are some mappings involving ``OPEN_DYLAN_PLATFORM_NAME`` in ``sources/dfmc/c-run-time/Makefile.in`` that will need to be updated.

 LLVM Back-End
 =============

 The per-platform configurations for the LLVM back-end can be found within ``sources/dfmc/llvm-back-end/llvm-targets.dylan``.

+When adding a new CPU type, add a new abstract back-end for the CPU with the appropriate data layout and word size.

+When adding a new OS type, add a new abstract back-end for the OS.

+After that, you can create the new target back-end that inherits from the appropriate CPU and OS specific abstract back-ends.
+You may need to override the data layout if a different ABI is required.

+.. warning:: Someone should document how to correctly determine the appropriate data layout to use.
+   :class: alert alert-block alert-info

+Be sure to invoke ``register-back-end`` correctly with your new back-end class.

+Additionally, there are some mappings involving ``OPEN_DYLAN_PLATFORM_NAME`` in ``sources/lib/run-time/Makefile.in`` that will need to be updated.

 *This isn't completely written yet.*